Random subcube model: Condensation phase

 Thus, we see that for any $\epsilon > 0$, at $N \to \infty$ limit, over $1-\epsilon$ of the total state space is covered by only a finite number of clusters.
 The state space looks partitioned into clusters with exponentially decaying sizes.
 This is the condensation phase.

 Unsatisfiable phase

 When $\alpha > 1$, the number of clusters is zero, so there are no states.

 Extensions

-The RSM can be extended to include energy landscapes, allowing for the study of glassy behavior, temperature chaos, and the dynamic transition.
+The RSM can be extended to include energy landscapes, allowing for the study of glassy dynamics, temperature chaos, and the dynamic transition.
+Adding energy to the RSM allows the model to shift from a combinatorial description of solution space geometry into a model of how algorithms such as simulated annealing search this space.